Repertoi-e/light-std/README.md

         // ...
         string levelData = get_data_root_dir();

+        // We want to free the memory when this scope exists and we don't need it anymore. defer(levelData.release());

         // The buffer allocated in get_data_root_dir() has "leaked" here and is still usable!
         // Although _levelData_ is a different object, it still just encapsulates a buffer
         // which doesn't really have an specific owner. levelData.append("/levels/level1.dat");

-        // We finally free the memory when this scope exists and we don't need it anymore. defer(levelData.release());
 ```

 -  `clone(T *dest, T src)` is a global function that ensures a deep copy of the argument passed.
 Objects that own memory (like `string`) overload `clone()` and make sure a deep clone is done.
 This is like a classic copy constructor but much cleaner.
 Note: `clone` works on all types (unless overloaded the default implementation does a shallow copy).
 It is this library's recommended way to implement functionality normally written in copy c-tors.